offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Codon_TOPIC
 ```

-A mass spectrometer is a device that breaks and bins molecules by their mass-to-charge ratio: Given a sample of molecules, the device randomly fragment_NORMs each molecule in the sample (forming ions), then bins each ion by its mass-to-charge ratio (`{kt} \frac{m}{z}`).
+A mass spectrometer is a device that shatters and bins molecules by their mass-to-charge ratio: Given a sample of molecules, the device randomly shatters each molecule in the sample (forming ions), then bins each ion by its mass-to-charge ratio (`{kt} \frac{m}{z}`).

 The mass spectrometer outputs a plot called a spectrum_MS, where the...